yojimbo87/DOMgine/README.md

 - `end` - object with `x` and `y` coordinates which represents ending position

 Computes path with A* algorithm to avoid obstacles on playground map.
 Returns `array` which consists of set of arrays where each holds two elements representing x and y coordinates within map.

+    playground.mouseClick(callback);

+- `callback(left, top)` - callback invoked when mouse within playground element was clicked
+  - `left` - number of pixels from left corner of playground element (x coordinate)
+  - `top` - number of pixels from top corner of playground element (y coordinate)

+Invoked callback when mouse click event is fired within playground element.
+Callback arguments are recalculated to position within playground.
+Returns `void`.